The Facts: What is ScamExposure.com?

 Unfortunately, you can’t hold ScamExposure liable for online defamation and false posts – unless an extremely narrow legal exception applies – and it’s likely that such exception does not apply.

-ScamExposure benefits for near-blanket immunity under a landmark and controversial piece of Internet legislation – The Communications Decency Act of 1996 (CDA).
-Section 230 of the CDA specifically limits liability for internet service providers (ISPs) and websites in cases where third-parties contribute and post content.
-Think about such popular forums as AOL, Yahoo, and even Yelp.
+ScamExposure benefits from near-blanket immunity under a landmark and controversial piece of Internet legislation – The Communications Decency Act of 1996 (CDA).
+Section 230 of the Communications Decency Act specifically limits liability for internet service providers (ISPs) and websites in cases where third-parties contribute and post content.
+Think about such popular forums as AOL, Yahoo, Google, and even Yelp.
 If users contribute the crux of the content and its not independently created or edited by the website, then you will likely have to look elsewhere to hold someone liable.
 Just as you cannot hold Google liable for fake Google reviews, you cannot hold ScamExposure liable for fake posts, reviews, and comments.

 Specifically, Section 230 of the CDA reads: